psi4/psi4numpy/Symmetry-Adapted-Perturbation-Theory/README.md

 Symmetry-Adapted-Perturbation-Theory
 ====================================
-The primary operator in SAPT is the intermolecular interaction operator `\tilde{V}`, that is defined as follows:
+The most important operator in SAPT is the intermolecular interaction operator `\tilde{V}`, that is defined as follows:

 ![TildeV](../media/SAPT_V_TILDE.png)